EthereumContent/Artifact/criteria/readme.md

-# Harmful Content Classification Cretiria
+# Harmful Content Classification Criteria
 We classified potentially harmful content in Ethereum transactions into six categories: **Privacy Violation**, **Sexual Content**, **Discrimination**, **On-chain Crime**, **Personal Threat**, and **Child Maltreatment**.
-Here, we provide detailed classification criteria and corresponding cases.
+Below, we provide detailed classification criteria and corresponding cases.

 ## 1. Privacy Violation
 Privacy Violation refers to acts of disclosing one or more pieces of personal information, including:
 - Full name
 - Email
 - Phone number
-- ID Number
+- ID number
 - Address
 - Photos containing personal facial information
 - Chat records without the consent of the participants